GusFiveO/ft_linear_regression/README.md

-near Regression Model Training and Prediction
+Linear Regression Model Training and Prediction

 This project provides a simple implementation of a linear regression model for predicting car prices based on their mileage.
 It consists of two main components: training the model and making predictions.